Calefax Reed Quintet

 —The Times (London)

-Based in Amsterdam, the Calefax Reed Quintet breathes new life into classical chamber music, arranging, recomposing, and interpreting music from eight centuries to suit their unique constellation.
+Based in Amsterdam, the Calefax Reed Quintet breathes new life into classical chamber music, arranging, recomposing, and interpreting music from eight centuries to suit their unique constellation of oboe, clarinet, sax, bass clarinet, and bassoon.
 From early music to classical and jazz to world music, it all sounds fresh and new.
-Established in 1985, the quintet performs standing up, and always introduces itself and the program to the audience.
-Almost 200 original works have been written especially for the Calefax Reed Quintet.
-At Wesleyan, the group will perform their arrangements of works by Johann Sebastian Bach and other composers.
+At Wesleyan, the group will perform their arrangements of works by Johann Sebastian Bach, Johannnes Ockeghem, Christopher Tye, César Franck, and Dmitri Shostakovitch.

 The ensemble—Oliver Boekhoorn (oboe), Ivar Berix (clarinet), Raaf Hekkema (saxophone), Jelte Althuis (bass clarinet), and Alban Wesly (bassoon)—has won a number of prestigious prizes and can be heard frequently throughout Europe and further afield in Russia, China, India, Turkey, Japan, South Africa, and the United States.